-Where to find Shark Teeth – 1 island, 4 Beaches:
+Where to find Shark Teeth – 1 Florida Key, 4 Beaches:

-Manasota Key is an island near Port Charlotte, Florida, that offers four popular shark tooth hunting beach spots.
+Manasota Key is an long island-like land mass near Port Charlotte, Florida, that offers four popular shark tooth hunting beach spots.
 All of them are among favorites for locals and visitors alike, and include (north to south): Manasota Beach Park, Blind Pass Beach Park, Englewood Beach, and Stump Pass State Park.

 There is no fee or toll to enter Manasota Key on the north bridge or the south bridge that crosses Lemon Bay.

-- Manasota Key Beach, located at the north end of Manasota Key, offers easy access to the Gulf and Lemon Bay, has free parking (6 a.m. – midnight), is not usually over-crowded and like so many Florida Gulf beaches, offers that perfect orange-sky sunset.
+- Manasota Key Beach, located at the north end of Manasota Key, offers easy access to the Gulf of Mexico and Lemon Bay (bay side), has free parking (6 a.m. – midnight), is not usually over-crowded and like so many Florida Gulf beaches, offers that perfect orange-sky sunset.
 The facility building offers changing rooms and restrooms, multiple beach access points to the ocean, squeaky-clean sand, there are often lots of sharks teeth and even more tranquility here.

 We have never found less than 50 shark teeth here during a day at this beach.
 Great spot, relaxing, quiet, wonderful.
 Changing and restroom facility here too, free parking (6 a.m. – midnight).